-- 5 whole eggs, plus 2 egg yolks
+- 5 large eggs, plus 2 egg yolks

-- 10 oz. bittersweet chocolate, chopped, plus shaved for serving (optional)
+- 10 oz. bittersweet chocolate, chopped, plus additional shaved for serving (optional)

-- 3⁄4 cup heavy cream, plus whipped to soft peaks for serving (optional)
+- 3⁄4 cups heavy cream, plus additional, whipped to soft peaks for serving (optional)

-- Preheat oven to 350°F. Butter a 9-inch cake pan, line bottom and sides of pan with parchment paper, and butter parchment; set pan aside.
+- Preheat the oven to 350°F. Butter a 9-inch round cake pan, line the bottom and sides of the pan with parchment paper, and butter parchment.
+Set the pan aside.

-- In a large heatproof bowl, combine whole eggs, egg yolks, and sugar.
-Set bowl over a pot of very gently simmering water, and stir until mixture is room temperature.
-Remove bowl from heat and beat mixture with an electric mixer on medium speed until quadrupled in volume, 15–20 minutes.
-In a medium heatproof bowl set over the pot of simmering water, combine chocolate and coffee, stirring often, until melted.
-Remove bowl from heat.
-In a medium bowl, whip cream until soft peaks form.
+- In a large heatproof bowl, whisk together the eggs, egg yolks, and sugar.
+Set the bowl over a pot of very gently simmering water (the bottom of the bowl should not touch the water), and stir just until the mixture is room temperature.
+Remove the bowl from the heat and beat the mixture with an electric mixer on medium speed until quadrupled in volume, 15–20 minutes.
+In a second medium heatproof bowl set over the pot of simmering water, combine the chocolate and coffee, stirring often, until melted.
+Remove from the heat and set aside.
+In a third, chilled, medium bowl, use a balloon whisk or the electric mixer to whip the cream until soft peaks form.

-- Fold one-quarter of the egg mixture into the melted chocolate, then fold chocolate mixture and whipped cream into remaining egg mixture.
-Pour batter into prepared pan and set pan in a roasting pan.
-Pour hot water into roasting pan to a depth of 1 inch and transfer to oven.
-Bake cake until a toothpick inserted in center of cake comes out clean, 1 hour.
-Turn off oven, leave oven door ajar, and let cake rest for 30 minutes.
-Remove cake from oven in its water bath and let rest for 30 minutes more.
-Remove cake from oven water bath, invert onto a plate, and peel off parchment.
+- Fold one-quarter of the egg mixture into the melted chocolate, then fold the chocolate-egg mixture and whipped cream into the remaining egg mixture.
+Pour the batter into the prepared pan and set the pan in a larger roasting pan.
+Pour hot water into the roasting pan to a depth of 1 inch, then transfer to oven and bake cake until a toothpick inserted in center comes out clean, about 1 hour.
+Turn off the oven, leave the door ajar, and let cake rest without removing for 30 minutes.
+Remove the cake from the oven in its water bath and let rest at room temperature for 30 minutes more.
+Remove the cake from the water bath, invert onto a plate, and peel off and discard the parchment paper.
 Serve warm or at room temperature with whipped cream and shaved chocolate (if desired).